billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

   in a resource conserved manner and at low cost) in a network.

 Energy Efficiency Metric:
 : Refers to a metric that is used for the evaluation and assessment of energy consumption of a network, device, or component.
 One or more metrics can be defined.
 These metrics are also used for network performance purposes to characterize the effectiveness of an Energy Efficiency management strategy.

 Energy Efficiency/Energy Efficiency Ratio (EER):
 : The energy efficiency is expressed as the ratio between the useful output and input of an energy conversion process of a network, device, or component.
 : For instance, in relation with a networking device, it can be stated as the ratio of total throughput (e.g., of a network element capacity) to the total power consumed (bits/Joule).
 : This ratio (i.e., Energy Efficiency Ratio, EER) is the throughput forwarded by 1 watt (e.g., {{?I-D.cprjgf-bmwg-powerbench}}).
 : A higher EER indicates a better energy efficiency.

 Power Usage Effectiveness (PUE):
 : Refer to the metric used to measure the energy efficiency of an infrastructure.
 : This metric is calculated as the ratio between the total energy consumed by an infrastructure and the energy needed for a network element/component.

 Network Level Energy Efficiency (NLEE):
 : Denotes the Energy Efficiency of an entire network or a subset part of it (e.g., access network).

 Device Level Energy Efficiency (DLEE):
 : Denotes the Energy Efficiency of a network element.
-It can be used, e.g., to compare network elements providing the same functionality or a target to optiize the configuration of a a network element.
+It can be used, e.g., to compare network elements providing the same functionality or a target to optiize the configuration of a network element.

 Component Level Energy Efficiency (CLEE):
 : Denotes the Energy Efficiency of a component of a network element.
 It can be used in the design, development, and manufacturing of energy efficient a network elements.
 : Is useful to evaluate the energy efficiency performance of individual components of a network element.
 : Measuring and understanding the energy efficiency or energy consumption of each component within a network element may be used to identify key components in a system with regard to energy saving.

 # Sample Energy Efficiency Metrics and Measurement Methods {#sec-metrics}

 This section lists some metrics that are adopted by other SDOs.

-> DISCUSS: Should we maintian this section?
+> DISCUSS: Should we maintain this section?

 ## Metrics for DSLAM, MSAN, GPON, and GEPON Equipment